onqtam/headjack/src/collective_intelligence.md

 building participatory governance at scale

-This is the real DAO - the hivemind

 distributed cognition or sensemaking? https://en.wikipedia.org/wiki/Cognition

-let's boot up the collective intelligence

 we need to build a strong central nervous system for this global organism